funktionale-programmierung/bob2015/2025/jahns.md

 portrait: jahns.png
 ---

-I'm the author of Yjs - a popular technology (CRDT) for building collaborative applications.
+Yjs is a popular technology (CRDT) for building collaborative applications.

-I want to give a Yjs tutorial.
-There is currently no Yjs tutorial video.
-So I would spend some time to prepare a tutorial that would cover all the basics of building collaborative applications using different technologies.
+In this tutorial, we'll cover:

 * Yjs / CRDT data structures introduction
   * How should we represent data in a CRDT